 - Aerate the mulch using a rake.
 This will help dry it out if too much moisture is trapped behind it, regardless of the type.
 It will also assist you in determining the appropriate amount of mulch to put into the soil.

 - Before putting a fresh layer of mulch, always remove the old one.

 - Keep a watch out for signs of termites.
 Any above-ground tunneling signs should be investigated to ensure that a possible infestation is under control.

 Organic mulch delivers nutrients to your plants while also retaining moisture.
 Inorganic mulch lasts a long time and helps plant roots resist temperature changes.

 So, the question is whether mulch attracts bugs.
 No, it does not.

-The mulch itself will not attract bugs, vermin, or rodents, but it will offer them refuge if they are already in your garden or backyard.
+The mulch will not attract bugs, vermin, or rodents but will offer them refuge if they are already in your garden or backyard.

-Some bugs are good for your organic mulch because they help in decomposition, allowing nutrients to be released into the soil.
+Some bugs are good for your organic mulch because they help decomposition and release ingredients into the soil.
 Termites, on the other hand, can pose a major hazard to any neighboring wood structure.

 - If you know you have bugs, hire a professional to remove them.

 - Buy your mulch from a reputable supplier.